 We have been working with our stakeholder partners for the past year to update Finishing the Job: Best Practices for Diverse Workforce in the Construction Industry.
 We are happy to announce that version 8 is complete and ready for your use.
 It is always available on the PGTI site under the Best Practices pulldown menu.
 You can also access it here: Finishing the Job Best Practices v.8 Oct 2018.
+[Version 9.1 of Finishing the Job was released in December 2021 and is available here.]

 We would like to give a special thanks to our reviewers who added their own experience and edits to the document.
 Thanks to Lori Corsi, Maggie Drouineaud, Samantha Glatfelter, Jill Lacey Griffin, Jill Houser, Margarita Polanco, Liz Skidmore, Danielle Skilling and Mary Vogel.